nwankwoGIT/QuestAnsApp/README.md

 The most challenging part is synchronizing the answers to the questions (a form appears to the right of every question).
 Each answer is tied to the question.
 Once the answer is posted, it will automatically appear on the right most panel - and at the same time the linking question is updated in the database with adding any new answer to the answers-array property of the question schema.
-(This was the hardest challenge I faced in this app).
+(This was the hardest challenge I faced in this app.
+The second challenge was wiring up the authentication).

-I have tailored it to be used by a teacher to track tasks assigned to his/her students :

-* 	allows the teacher-instructor to enter the name of the student, the assigned task and toggle the status of completion
-* 	allows each record to be edited (for updates or unintentional mistakes)
-* 	allows the user to mark todo item as completed (by using a strike-out and without deleting the record)
-* 	allows user to PERMANENTLY delete any record
-* 	user can display all completed todos or active todos or ALL todos
-*   user can toggle completion status for the home page WITHOUT navigating away to the edit form
-* 	ON A SEPARATE case, create a contact list, display it OR delete any contact from the display panel

-The tecnologies used for the project are:
+The technologies used for the project are:

-* Javascript, React (numerous packages), feathers-express-with-authentication  (numerous packages)
+* Javascript, React (numerous packages), socket-io, feathers-express-with-authentication  (numerous packages)
-* Functional and class React Components are used
+* A mix of Functional and class React Components are used
 * HTML5
 * Flexbox, tailwind  CSS
 * semantic-ui Menu